omaralsayed/inspire/README.md

 # Inspire

-Inspire is a quote generator that allows you to pin your favorite quotes.
-The Node.js application uses Passport, EJS, and Tensorflow.js.

-You can do the following:

-+ Upload an image to get a relevant quote
-+ Get a random quote from 5000+ curated quotes
+Inspire is a Node.js application for captioning images using natural language processing and computer vision (using TensorFlow.js backend).
+In addition to captioning, Inspire allows generating random quotes.
+Users may "pin" their favorite quotes to access them later.
+Pinned quotes undergo text analysis pipelines for user behavior analysis and visualization purposes (i.e. sentiment analysis as a time series).

 ## Quick Start 🚀